 Filling Prescriptions Elsewhere

-Another advantage of purchasing from Harmony is the assurance of the manufacturer’s product efficacy guarantee, which most manufacturers provide only if the product is purchased from your veterinarian.
+Another advantage of purchasing from Harmony is the assurance of the manufacturer’s product efficacy guarantee, which most manufacturers only provide if the product is purchased from your veterinarian.
 This could mean substantial cost savings should a product fail to meet its intended purpose.
-For example, if your pet becomes positive for heartworms while on a monthly heartworm preventative and you purchased your product from your veterinarian, many drug companies will pay for the additional testing and treatment of your pet’s heartworm disease.
-If you bought your product from an online or other pharmacy, this very expensive treatment would not be covered by the manufacturer.
+For example, suppose your pet becomes positive for heartworms while on a monthly heartworm preventative and you purchased your product from your veterinarian.
+In that case, many drug companies will pay for the additional testing and treatment of your pet’s heartworm disease.
+The manufacturer would not cover this expensive treatment if you bought your product online or from another pharmacy.
 In addition, filling a prescription with us reduces the chances of an error with the dosage, the wrong medication being filled, and incorrect instructions being given.

 Why Choose Harmony Animal Hospital For Your Pets Medications?